 Weight | Heavy | Medium | Medium | Light |

-Now, let’s dive a bit deeper and look at how and why the various battery types are not all the same.
+Now, let’s explore how and why the various battery types differ.

 Wet-Cell vs. Dry-Cell vs. Gel-Cell

-While many ATV batteries may look similar on the outside, the internal workings vary considerably, depending on the battery technology used.
+While many ATV batteries may look similar outside, the internal workings vary considerably, depending on the battery technology used.

 FLA batteries come factory-activated with the electrolyte (battery acid) already injected into the battery or with a separate acid pack with a premeasured amount of battery acid for activating the battery.